-Abeilionisi John Brown's house at 21 Franklin St., now occupied by Mr. and Mrs. William F. Brownier, will be demolished soon by the Springfield Redevelopment Authority.
-Brown is said to have lived here between 1866 and 1819 while he was in the wool huminess.
+Abe'itionist John Brown's home at 21 Frank in St., now occupied by Mr. and Mrs. William F. Brownter, will be demolished soon by the Springfield Redevelopment Authority, Brown is said to have lived here between 1865 and 1819 while he was in the weel husiness.